fmhess/hsplus_load/README.md

 bad firmware could permanently damage or disable your adapter.

 ## Status
-Might work, but untested.
-If you try this program, tell the author how it went.
-If it fails, send the full output from the failed program run (it generates a lot of debug output on stderr).
+Successfully initialized an adapter under Linux.
+If you try it and it fails, send the full output from the failed program run to the author (it generates a lot of debug output on stderr).

 The latest version of this program may be found at <https://github.com/fmhess/hsplus_load> .